-Strategy 1.3: Offer access to utilities to support pop-up businesses and food trucks in public spaces
+Strategy 1.3: Offer access to public power outlets to support pop-up businesses and food trucks in public spaces.

-Goal 2: Implement public infrastructure improvements, streetscape improvements, transportation, recreational trails, and open space improvements that will aid in Downtown revitalization and general quality of life.
+GOAL 2: Implement public infrastructure improvements, streetscape improvements, transportation, recreational trails, and open space improvements that will aid in Downtown revitalization and general quality of life.